65% of desk workers are suffering with musculoskeletal (MSK) issues like back pain. 1 in 6 people experience mental health problems in the workplace.

 28% of employees are working at a workspace with substantially increased MSK health risks, making them more susceptible to issues like back pain.
 In most cases, these issues can be prevented with small adjustments to a workplace, such as repositioning a screen or raising a laptop.

 With VIDA’s AI webcam assessment and interactive desk planner, you can assess your workspace in minutes and receive instant, personalised recommendations to improve your posture and workplace ergonomics.
 Employees with good posture and a comfortable workspace emit a higher level of confidence and feel happier, all while reducing work-related pain!

 Your general working routine and habits can have a big impact on your mental and physical wellbeing.
 Things like the frequency and duration of your breaks, how often you exercise, whether you have lunch away from your desk and even the clutter in your workspace can make a huge difference!

-VIDA provides personalised recommendations focused on improving your general wellbeing, with simple things you can do to adopt healthier working habits.
+VIDA provides personalised recommendations focused on improving your general wellbeing.
+It offers simple and effective things you can do to adopt healthier habits at work.

 Did you know?
 Adding plants to your workspace can help you feel less stressed and improve productivity and wellbeing by up to 47%.

 As discussed above, chronic stress can wreak havoc on your mental health and make you more susceptible to developing MSK pain.
 Only a third of UK employees feel they are resilient and able to cope with stress at work.
 These employees are four times more likely to develop burnout.